 It’s really hard to describe what happens in an Art Therapy session, because no two sessions are the same.
 I can’t tell you about the really important stuff, the life-changing and moving moments of insight and relationship with your Art Therapist.
-This is because that depends entirely on you and her/him, and what you create together.
+This is because that depends entirely on you and her/him/them, and what you create together.
 But in this article I’m going to give you some idea of the basics about what happens in Art Therapy sessions, such as

 - Where an Art Therapy session takes place